As a marketer, your job doesn’t stop at lead generation. You have to nurture prospects who indicate interest in your offer.

 Do you know why many bloggers and digital marketers share their income reports?
 It’s not because they want to brag.
 It’s because they want to connect deeply with you, by sharing their process and journey openly.

 So, bring your personal brand into your content.
 You don’t have to share how much you’re earning, though you certainly can.
 But, be as transparent as you can be.
-You could even share how much you spent on clothes, like I did here:
+You could even share how much you spent on clothes like I previously did here:

 As you continue to read, I’ll explain what “custom content” truly means and how you can leverage it to convert your existing leads into customers.
 But, for now, let’s bridge the gap between personalization and automation.